 Recent research has revealed 13 keys that can help us strike this balance between the big picture of what we want out of life and navigating everyday distractions.

-But first, it’s important to figure out what living the best life means to you.
+But first, it’s important to figure out what living your best life means to you.

 Table of Contents

-3 Questions to Ask About Living the Best Life
+3 Questions to Ask About Living Your Best Life

 For me, in the moments we faced death during that harrowing experience on the plane, I became intensely aware of these three questions by which I was judging how my life had been up to that point.